Very-Near-Field Scanning Solutions for Diagnosing EMC Compliance Problems at the PCB Level

 Hardware Engineers, PCB designers, EMC Engineers, Test Engineers.
 This webinar is intended for engineers or technicians who are facing EMI and EMC issues in a pre- and post-compliance environment.
 In depth knowledge or EMC principles is not required to get a benefit from this seminar.

-go go to link Speaker: Ruska Patton
+Speaker: Ruska Patton

 Ruska Patton is responsible for the evolution of EMSCAN’s real-time near-field measurement solutions.
 He has a comprehensive understanding of general EMC, EMI and RF design and troubleshooting, with excellent skills in related software applications and programming.
 Mr. Patton holds both a B.Sc. and M.Sc. in Electrical Engineering from the University of Saskatchewan.
 During his time at University, he was recognized with numerous IEEE awards and a distinguished research scholarship.